Financial Aid Programs

 Pell Grant - Pell grant is a federal entitlement grant based on student's need which is determined by the EFC (Expected Family Contribution).
 The Pell grant can be received for a lifetime maximum of twelve (12) full time terms.
-Prior to the last day for students to make changes to their Fall schedule and drop classes without financial penalty, students are awarded at full-time status (12+ credits).
+Students are awarded based on full-time status (12+ credits).
 Dropping below 12 credits will result in a decrease in Pell grant eligibility.
 In some cases, enrollment decreases can result in a total loss of this grant.

 Supplemental Educational Opportunity Grant (SEOG) - Must be registered for at least 9 credits.
 This grant is awarded to students with the greatest need.
 The minimum award offered is $100 per semester.
 Funding is limited to federal allocation.

 College Work-Study (CWS) - Must be registered for at least 6 credits.
 This program allows you to earn money while attending college and provides valuable work experience.
 All jobs are available on the college campus.
 The hourly rate varies depending on the type of work you do and your skill level.
 You may work between 10 - 12 hours per week and you cannot earn more than your maximum CWS award.
-All returning Work-Study students must complete a new contract (available in the FAO) each academic year.
-New Work-Study students must report to the Financial Aid Office for an assignment after the 2nd week of the semester.
+All returning Work-Study students must complete a new contract (available in Student Financial Services) each academic year.
+New Work-Study students must report to Student Financial Services for an assignment after the 2nd week of the semester.
 Funding for this program is limited.

 Federal Direct Student Loan - Must be registered for at least 6 credits.
-This low interest loan has to be repaid beginning 6 months after you complete or terminate your studies, or, drop below 6 credits.
-The current interest rate for the Subsidized and Unsubsidized Loans is 4.29%.
+This low interest loan has to be repaid beginning 6 months after you complete your program, stop attending, or drop below 6 credits.

-The FAO limits the amount of student loans offered in order that you do not have a large debt upon graduation.
-If you find your financial aid award package does not cover your educational costs, please contact the FAO to review your expenses and see if you qualify for a student loan or an increase in your current loan.
-Information on Parent PLUS Loans and Alternative Loans are available in the FAO.
+Student Financial Services limits the amount of student loans offered in order to avoid having a large debt upon graduation.
+If you find your financial aid award package does not cover your educational costs, please contact Student Financial Services to review your expenses and see if you qualify for a student loan or an increase in your current loan.
+Information on Parent PLUS Loans and Alternative Loans are available in Student Financial Services.

 MASSGrant (TENTATIVE) - Students must be Pell eligible and enrolled full time (12+ credits).
 This grant is subject to additional eligibility checks by the state.
 Students that have already received this award for 4 semesters are no longer eligible at a two year college.
-Once the state reviews your status, they will send you a tentative letter of award but the STCC Financial Aid office must certify your eligibility and verify enrollment.
+Once the state reviews your status, they will send you a tentative letter of award but Student Financial Services must certify your eligibility and verify enrollment.

 Part -Time Grant - Students eligible for the MASSGrant who drop below full time, may be eligible for this grant.
 You must be enrolled between 6 and 11 credits in order to be eligible for this grant.
 You must be Pell eligible to receive this award.
 Funding is limited to state allocation.

-Massachusetts Access Grant - This award cannot exceed the combined costs for tuition and fees.
+Massachusetts Cash Grant - This award cannot exceed the combined costs for tuition and fees.
 Funding is limited to state allocation.

-Tuition Waiver - This waiver of tuition (not fees) can be used toward day classes only; evening classes are not eligible.
+Tuition Waiver - This waiver of tuition (not fees) can be used toward day classes only; evening, weekend, and distance classes are not eligible.
 You cannot receive more than one waiver each semester and the value of the waiver cannot exceed the maximum tuition charges.
 Funding is limited to state allocation.

 John and Abigail Adams Scholarship - Students eligibility will be determined by the appropriate state agencies.
-Recipients will be notified of eligibility and must submit that documentation to the Financial Aid Office.
+Recipients will be notified of eligibility and must submit that documentation to Student Financial Services.
 A student must enroll full time within 6 years of high school graduation and maintain a 3.0 GPA.
 This award is a waiver of tuition for day classes only.

 Foster Child Grant Program - Students must be placed in the custody of Social Services through a Care and Protection petition, not be over the age of 24 and have signed a voluntary agreement with the Department of Social Services establishing terms and conditions for receiving such aid.